-- NBN Fixed wireless is a broadband service that provides connection through air instead of cables.
-It uses radio signals from an NBN ground station to an outdoor unit that is attached to the outside of your premise.
-This unit feeds the signal into your premise via a cable that connects to a network termination device [NTD] which you can then connect to your computer or wireless router.
+- nbn™ Fixed Wireless is a broadband service that provides connection through air instead of cables.
+It uses radio signals from an nbn™ ground station to an outdoor unit that is attached to the outside of your premises.
+This unit feeds the signal into your premises via a cable that connects to a network termination device [NTD] which you can then connect to your computer or wireless router.

 - Is there a cost for equipment and installation for homes and business?

 - No, a standard installation is free of charge and is covered by nbn™.
 Speak to the installer if you would like the installation done in a particular way as there may be charges associated.